MaxVirtualManufacturing/IoT-Project/README.md

 ### The physical network layer

+The wireless protocol that I used in this project is the WiFi protocol and the transport protocol is the HTTP protocol where the data is sent every time a operator initiates a HTTP request crom the webpage.

 The process of this IoT device is that the first thing is that the operator is pressing a button on a screen, this is the client, this then sends a HTTP request to the HTTP server, in this case the rasperry pi pico W. The HTTP server then receives the request, takes action accordinglly, for example lighting a LED light and checking the button statuses, then the HTTP server sends a HTTP respons back to the HTTP client.
 The HTTP cliend receives this respons and shows the respons on the HTTP webpage.

 The data is only sent to the webpage as a command is requested from the operator, for example a request to get pickorder for a certain meal.
 The wireless protocol used in this project is WIFI as the transport protocol is HTTP requests sent using sockets.
 The decition of using WIFI is that first of all the range is not really a problem since the operator will never be further away than 3 meter from the kitchen.
 Also it is a easy way of giving axcess to everyone that has acess to the WIFI, also since this is setup in my home, there is no security problems when sendiing this using WIFI.
 Also I wanted to avoid extra material, therefore the LoRa would not be the best fit for me.
 Also using a LoRa, this puts more limitation on what can be sent, this is avoided using WIFI.
+Another benefit with using WiFi over LoRa is since it is less energy demanding, therefore if not needed, this is not really a option.
+In conclusion, my choise of WiFi over LoRa was based on possibility to send more data and easy access in return of shorter range and lower power consumption.

+## missing

+Why did I use HTTP request and not webhook etc

 ### Visualisation and user interface